 Check out these tips to make the most of Quora for your business:

 1. Knowledge matters.
 Your success on Quora is based on your contribution.
 If it is valuable, you’ll be upvoted.
 Choose the conversations you participate in based on your subject knowledge.

 2. Don’t oversell.
-You’re typically put under scrutiny for answering more than 3-7
+You’re typically put under scrutiny for answering more than 3-7 questions.

 3. Use Quora’s features Such as the ability to attach images, format text, add hyperlinks etc. Post original content rather than quotes and re-posts.